I’m not sure what’s up with me lately. I’ve felt tired and anxious, with a fluttering heartbeat and a semi-constant sense of dread.

 I remembered a friend telling me that taking anti-depressants hadn’t changed her personality, it just made her not “stew” on things as much.
 But who am I, I wondered, if not someone who stews??

-At that point, the lady in line behind me had a full-on passive aggressive sighing fit about the long wait.
+At that point, the lady standing behind me had a full-on passive aggressive sighing fit about the long wait.
 What a bitch, I thought.
 Geez!
 People need to get a grip.
 Talk about tightly wound!

 Wait, where was I?